How to "Freeze" Your Child’s Credit Files

 Attach with the letter:

-• Certified or official copy of minor child's birth certificate
+• Copy of minor child's birth certificate

 • Copy of minor child's Social Security card

-• Copy of parent/guardian's Social Security card or a certified orofficial copy of a birth certificate
+• Copy of parent/guardian's driver's license or other valid government-issued identification, Social Security card, or birth certificate

-Send letter and required documents by mail or fax:
+Send letter and required documents by mail:

 Equifax Security Freeze